Yunzez/SBOMFuzz-IDE/README.md

 # sbomfuzz README

-This is the README for your extension "sbomfuzz".
-After writing up a brief description, we recommend including the following sections.
+This is the README for VScode extension "sbomfuzz".
+This is a VScode extension for SBOMFuzz, it helps rust developer select targets and auto-generate harness for targeted direct fuction fuzzing.

 ## Prereq
 Make sure you install